jasminkarki/emotion-classification/docs/analysis.md

 * Performance(P): Precision, recall

 *Assumptions:*
-* The dataset is labeled.
+* The dataset is assumed to be labeled.
 * If the text of the post contains words like:
     * excited, sensuous, energetic, enthusiastic, etc. the emotion is happy.
     * guilty, ashamed, depressed, etc. the emotion is sad.